mattmartini/Dev-Util/docs/File.md

 # NAME

-Dev::Util::File - General utility functions for programming
+Dev::Util::File - General utility functions for files and directories.

 # VERSION

-Version v2.17.4
+Version v2.17.17

 # SYNOPSIS

-Dev::Util::File - provides functions to assist working with files and dirs, menus and prompts, and running external programs.
+Dev::Util::File - provides functions to assist working with files and dirs, menus and prompts.

     use Dev::Util::File;